 3. Incision hernias – hernias that formed as an effect of a previous surgery

 Hernias actually may occur from birth or later in adulthood.
 There is a familial tendency for hernias that may be present in early childhood.
-Hernia repair is actually one of the most common procedures done as part of the elective surgery which means that it is done by a free will.
-Some instances may also mean that herniorraphy is indicated as an emergency surgery for hernias such as incarcerated hernia wherein the blood supply may be comprised on the surrounding organs.
+Hernia repair is actually one of the most common procedures done as part of the elective surgery which means that it is done by free will.
+Some instances may also mean that herniorraphy is indicated as emergency surgery for hernias such as incarcerated hernia wherein the blood supply may be comprised on the surrounding organs.

 Herniorraphy can be done into two techniques: